martinbudden/MaybeCube/MC350/readme.md

 symmetrical - there is an orientation indicator and this should point towards the back of the printer.
 Tighten the pulley bolts until the pulleys no longer turn freely, and then loosen the bolts by about 1/4 turn until the pulleys turn freely again.
 2. Bolt the motor and the cork damper to the motor mount.
-The core damper thermally insulates the motor from the mount and should not be omitted.
+The cork damper thermally insulates the motor from the mount and should not be omitted.
 3. Align the drive pulley with the idler pulleys and bolt it to the motor shaft.
 4. Add the bolts and t-nuts in preparation for later attachment to the frame.